cityofaustin/Residential-Permitting/_projects/deck.md

 Intake occurs at [Residential Plan Review](/contact/) at the One Texas Center.
 You may:

 * Sign up for intake in person at the QLess Kiosk at the Residential Plan Review Division.
+* Or you may save time by joining the line remotely on the [QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812).
+  * After filling out your name and number on the website, you will need to select Residential-Permit Application Submittals.
+  * Then select New Application if this is the first time you’re submitting your application.
+If you’re submitting an update, then select update.
-* Or you may save time by joining the line remotely on the QLess website.
-After filling out your name and number on the website, you will need to select Residential.
-Then select submissions.
-You will be sent a text with your estimated service time, and you can follow the text prompts to receive status updates, leave the line, or get help.
+  * You will be sent a text with your estimated service time, and you can follow the text prompts to receive status updates, leave the line, or get help.

 #### What Happens at Intake?

-You will meet with a staff member who will do a completeness check using this completeness checklist.
+You will meet with a staff member who will do a completeness check using a completeness checklist.

 Remember to leave ample time for this process.
 [Residential Plan Review](/contact/) can get very busy and wait times can reach an hour or more.
-We recommend signing up online or arriving as close to opening time as possible to sign up in person.
+We recommend [signing up online](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812) or arriving as close to opening time as possible to sign up in person.

-Once you apply, you will be in the Review process, and the reviewers will have 15 business days from the day your application goes into the system to send you required changes in the form of comments.
+Once you apply, you will be in the Review process. &nbsp;Reviewers will either approve your application or send your required changes in the form of comments.
+This process typically takes about 15 business days.

 ## Review
 {: .step}